voku/Arrayy/README.md

 ## diffReverse(array $array): static
 <a href="#voku-php-readme-class-methods">↑</a>
-Return values that are only in the new $array.
+Return elements where the values that are only in the new $array.

 EXAMPLE: <code>
 a([1 => 1])->diffReverse([1 => 1, 2 => 2]); // Arrayy[2 => 2]